6 Facts You May Not Know About Loneliness

 2. Socialising is as important as eating

 MRI scans have picked up that hunger and loneliness activate the same area in the brain.
 This suggests that socialisation is a human need as much as food and water.
 Being in isolation has you craving socialisation as much as fasting has you craving food.
-They even uncovered that hungry people were less responsive to socialising stimulus, supporting the concept of “hanger", the irritable state you can be in when hungry.
+Scientists even uncovered that hungry people were less responsive to socialising stimulus, supporting the concept of “hanger", the irritable state you can be in when hungry.
 The good news is that loneliness is as reversible as hunger!

 3. A warm hot shower is like a warm hug